Pawn shops and other sources for engagement and wedding rings

 The jeweler also sent us shopping to the local malls for wedding ring sets.
 When we found a ring that we really liked, we memorized the tag number.
 He was able to get it for us for 33% off.

-Recently, Canada has enjoyed a huge diamond find in the Northwest Territories and the diamonds are recognized as some of the finest in the world.
+Canada enjoyed a huge diamond find in the Northwest Territories and the diamonds were recognized as some of the finest in the world.
 My daughter and her husband were married in July 2003.
 They purchased their engagement ring in Toronto, Canada.
 They are both teachers and shopped around carefully first.
 Then were recommended by a fellow teacher to a jeweler who designs rings to your specifications.
-The ring they had designed cost $3000 Canadian and was later appraised at $5,000 for insurance purposes. $3000 Canadian converts to $2000 U.S. approximately.
+The ring they had designed cost $3000 Canadian and was later appraised at $5,000 for insurance purposes.
 There are many very reputable jewelers in Canada.

 I am a regular reader of the Stretcher and a jeweler.
 I would not recommend going outside the US, as you are risking a substantial sum with little or no recourse.
 I suggest that you interview several local jewelers who are independently owned and see how much ring they will sell you for your budgeted amount.
 Pay in cash and be open to some variables as many jewelers have diamonds come their way which belong to older customers wanting to sell.
 Often these represent a good value.
 Stick to the basic solitaire and I am sure you will find a jeweler who is willing to take a little less profit to make the sale today.
 Christmas is the biggest diamond selling season and therefore least likely to yield your best deal.
 Shoot for mid to late summer and late in the month when bills are coming due again.